cwilliams145/nmos-audio-channel-mapping/intro.md

 See [here](https://github.com/AMWA-TV/nmos-audio-channel-mapping) for the GitHub repo for this Specification.

-See [here](https://amwa-tv.github.io/nmos) for an overview of NMOS specifcations.
+See [here](https://amwa-tv.github.io/nmos) for an overview of NMOS specifications.

 The documenation and API links immediately below, and the links in the page heading, are for the main development branch.
 Links to [other releases (tags)](tags/) and [other branches](branches/) appear later in the page, or under "VERSIONS..." in the page heading.